khaled-rahman/BatchLayoutCode/README.md

 ## Run BatchLayout from command line

 Input file must be in matrix market format ([check here for details about .mtx file](https://math.nist.gov/MatrixMarket/formats.html)).
+A lot of datasets can be found at [suitesparse website](https://sparse.tamu.edu).
+We provide few example input files in datasets/input directory.
 To run BatchLayout, use the following command:
 ```
 $ ./bin/BatchLayout -input ./datasets/input/3elt_dual.mtx -output ./datasets/output/ -iter 600 -batch 256 -threads 32 -algo 2
 ```